Skip to main content

 The World Handicap System proposes statistical tools to support the handicap review by Handicap Committees, to ensure that a player’s Handicap Index reflects their demonstrated ability (Rules of Handicapping – Rule 7, Appendix D and Rule 3.2 of the Local Guidance for Golf Club Committees).

-The review process should take place at least once a year, but may happen more frequently, such as every 6 or 3 months.
+The review process should take place frequently, such as every 6 to 3 months and at least once a year.

 HANDICAP COMMITTEE PROCEDURES